marcoamador214/sportradar-api-challenge/README.md

   Was unable to locate a URL endpoint which contained the appropriate general player information (id, name, team, age, etc.) with appended statistics within the API; the `/people/ID/stats` endpoint contained only general info, while the `?stats=statsSingleSeason&season=20182019` modifier only contained statistics without the aforementioned information.

+  Had I been able to locate the correct endpoints, I would have been able to employ the same interpolation/technique for the requested player as with the teams above.